The Indiana 014 (47mm)

 What makes the Indiana 014 unique:

 The Indiana 014 is a study in geometric artistry and historical preservation.
 At its center lies a parchment-toned dial, marked by subtle flecking from age, which only adds to its authenticity and charm.
-The dial is engraved with a spider web–like guilloché pattern that radiates outward from the hands, catching and reflecting light with mesmerizing precision.
-Around the outer track, bold black Art Deco numerals slant slightly forward, infusing the design with motion and personality.
-A recessed sub-seconds dial at 6 o’clock features the same engraved motif, tying the layout together while offering depth and balance.
-Floating above, a pair of heat-blued cathedral-style hands provide crisp contrast against the vintage backdrop, their sharply tapered design complementing the angular numerals and intricate center engraving.
+The silver center is engraved with a spider–web–like guilloché pattern that radiates outward from the hands with mesmerizing precision, catching and reflecting the light.
+Around the outer track, bold black Art Deco numerals are impactfully slanted, infusing the design with motion and personality.
+A recessed sub-seconds dial at 6 o’clock in the same silver hue provides depth and balance.
+Floating above, a pair of heat-blued hollow kite hands provide crisp contrast against the vintage backdrop, their sharply tapered design complementing the angular numerals and intricate center engraving.

 Inside, this watch is powered by a 17-jewel South Bend movement originally manufactured in 1928.
 Viewed through the open caseback, the movement reveals sweeping wave-like damaskeening across the bridge plates, accented by polished gears and ruby-red jewel settings.
 The open style of the bridges allows for an uninterrupted view of the mechanical interplay, highlighting both form and function in true South Bend fashion.